Drenso/PhanExtensions/README.md

 # PhanExtensions
 This project contains several extensions (stubs/plugins) to be used with Phan for static PHP analysis.

+> Note: This project is no longer actively maintained!

 [![Build Status](https://travis-ci.org/Drenso/PhanExtensions.svg?branch=master)](https://travis-ci.org/Drenso/PhanExtensions)

 ## Plugins